 If your doctor ever prescribes a pediatric medical crib for home use, it’s important not to continue to use the crib once your baby is well, or to use it for another child.
 “Just as you would not give your child’s prescription drug to a sibling, do not use the prescribed pediatric medical crib for the other child’s care,” Todd says.

 By the same token, if you find your daycare facility is using a pediatric medical crib for your child who does not have special needs, make sure your child is transferred to a non-pediatric medical crib.

 “Healthy kids are ingenious at pushing latches and accidentally lowering side rails,” Todd says.
 “Pediatric medical cribs should be used only with sick children who need easy access from the caregiver.”

-Since that time, the FDA has been conducting a full-scale review of the best available data on pediatric medical cribs and medical bassinets.
+Since that time, the FDA has conducted a comprehensive review of the best available data on pediatric medical cribs and medical bassinets.

-“Many hospitals are already using cribs that meet the FDA’s proposed standards,” says Wagman.
-“But we need to be sure that every pediatric medical crib is engineered specifically for child safety.”
+“Many hospitals are already using cribs and bassinets that meet the FDA’s proposed standards,” says Wagman.
+“But we need to be sure that every pediatric medical crib and bassinet is engineered specifically for child safety.”